SQLek/wiydziomka/README.md

 ### Flutter, Your dart into knee

 Our team is mainly backend.
-Having already experience with vibe coding, we know that LLM just love corner themself into architecture without good refactor strategy.
+Having already experiences with vibe coding, we know that LLM just love corner themself into architecture without good refactor strategy.